Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 sidebar_position: 1
 ---

-This guide is for setting up the accounts and Metamask for Marketplace GUI.
-To set up the Super Protocol CLI tool, check the [Configuring SPCTL](/developers/cli_guides/configuring/) guide.
+This guide provides step-by-step instructions to help you set up MetaMask and access Super Protocol Marketplace via the web interface.
+If you want to use the command-line interface, check the [Configuring SPCTL](/developers/cli_guides/configuring/) guide.

+To access the full functionality of Super Protocol GUI, you need a Testnet Account.
+If you still don't have your Testnet access credentials, [apply to join](/testnet/).
+The Super Protocol team sends out invites daily, but it may take a few days if the number of requests is high.
+You can ask any Community Manager on the [Super Protocol Discord server](https://discord.gg/superprotocol) about the status of your request.
+When your access is ready, you will receive a Testnet invitation letter with your Testnet Account address, Private Key, and Access Token.

-## 1. Setting up Metamask
+## Set up MetaMask

 MetaMask is a software crypto wallet that is available as a browser extension or mobile app.
 It is not required to browse Marketplace offers.
-However, you must configure Metamask specifically for the Super Protocol Testnet to create orders.
-This guide will explain all the necessary steps.
+However, to create orders, you must configure MetaMask specifically for the Super Protocol Testnet.

 ### Step 1.
-Install Metamask
+Install MetaMask

-Download and install the Metamask browser extension from its [official website](https://metamask.io/).
+Download and install the MetaMask browser extension from its [official website](https://metamask.io/).
 During the setup process, create a new wallet or import your existing one.
-Skip this step if you already have Metamask installed.
+Skip this step if you already have MetaMask installed.

 ### Step 2.
 Add a new network

-Open the menu by clicking the three vertical dots at the Metamask window's top-right corner.
+Open the menu by clicking the three vertical dots at the MetaMask window's top-right corner.
 Go to **Settings** and then select **Networks**.

 <img src={require('./../images/metamask_1.png').default} width="300" height="auto" border="1"/>